folbricht/routedns/doc/configuration.md

 Options:

 - `resolvers` - An array of upstream resolvers or modifiers.
 The first in the array is the preferred resolver.
+- `reset-after` - Time in seconds to disable a failed resolver, default 60.
+- `servfail-error` - If `true`, a SERVFAIL response from an upstream resolver is considered a failure triggering a failover.
+This can happen when DNSSEC validation fails for example.
+Default `false`.

 #### Examples